CesarDelgado03/Chat_Room_App/README.md

 Follow the next steps to get a working copy of the app

-1. Download the zip package or clone the repository using any git client.
+1. Clone the repository.
-2. Configure RabbitMQ Server client.
-The App uses the default values of RabbitMQ, so don’t change them.
-To install it with the default values just follow [these](https://www.rabbitmq.com/download.html) instructions.
+2. Configure RabbitMQ with the default settings following these [https://www.rabbitmq.com/download.html](https://www.rabbitmq.com/download.html) instructions.
+If you want to set your own settings, change the credentials in the appsettings.json
-3. Start visual studio 2019 and open the downloaded solution.
+3. Execute migrations using "Update-Database -Context ApplicationDbContext" or "dotnet ef database update --context ApplicationDbContext"
-4. Run entity framework migrations to restore the database to the correct version.
-SQL Server localdb is current database used in the project.
+4. Run the ChatRoomApp and the CommandBot
-5. Ensure that RabbitMQ is already running, run the ChatRoomApp.Core application to test it.
-You must create a user to logging and start chatting with another created user in the required browser instances.
+5. Ensure that RabbitMQ is running, register some users and start testing

 ## Notes